TonyM1958/covid19/README.md

 * Day zero: when 50 deaths have been reported
 * Peak deaths: when the number of new deaths being reported peaks

-From this, a number of metrics are created:
+From this, key metrics are created:
-* Growth: the number of days the infection is spreading i.e. the days between start and peak cases
+* Growth: the number of days the infection is spreading i.e. days between start and peak cases
 * Lag: the number of days between the peak number of cases and deaths
-* Spread: the infection rate, based on comparing the number of new cases reported with 7 days earlier
+* Spread: the infection rate, based on comparing the number of new cases with the number 7 days earlier

 The processing fits a [sigmoid curve / logistic distribution](https://en.wikipedia.org/wiki/Logistic_distribution) to the data.
 This produces a bell distribution for the new cases / deaths and an S-curve for the cumulative number of cases / deaths.
 These curves are used to extrapolate the potential progress of the infection.